 Laura Armstrong, Executive Director

-Laura became La Casa Hogar’s Executive Director in April, 2015.
-She has worked with non-profits and Latin@ immigrant communities throughout the country since 2006.
+Laura became La Casa Hogar’s Executive Director in April of 2015.
+She has worked with non-profits and Latinx immigrant communities throughout the country since 2006.
 She has a particular passion about working with and learning from immigrant and farm-working families in the Yakima Valley and central WA region.
-Laura contributes a background in non-profit development, affordable housing, community organizing, domestic micro-finance, and public health.
-Passionate about asset-based community work, Laura loves to work at La Casa Hogar because, “I am privileged to learn from our remarkably resilient students; I work with an amazingly insightful, innovative and adaptive team to collectively catalyze positive community change in our Yakima Valley…all while speaking Spanish.”
-Laura grew up in Connecticut, and graduated from Furman University in Greenville, SC with a degree in Political Science, and minors in Latin American Studies and Poverty Studies.
+Laura contributes a background in Spanish, non-profit development, affordable housing, community organizing, domestic micro-finance, and public health.
+Passionate about asset-based community work, Laura loves to work at La Casa Hogar because, “I am privileged to learn from our remarkably resilient students; I work with an insightful, innovative and adaptive team to collectively catalyze positive community change in our Yakima Valley.”
+Laura grew up in Connecticut and graduated from Furman University in Greenville, SC with a degree in Political Science, and minors in Latin American Studies and Poverty Studies.
 When not working, Laura embraces the Pacific Northwest through biking and hiking.

 Cristina Arellano, Receptionist